yuenche/MLOpsTemplate/src/workshop/documents/part_3.md

     ```bash
     git checkout yourname-dev
     ```
+2. Configure the viariables for development enviroment in `src/workshop/env/.env.dev`.

+    > `group`: resource group of the AML dev workspace
+    > `workspace`: the AML dev workspace
+    > `location`: the location of the AML dev workspace
+    > `compute`: the name of the compute cluster in dev
+    > `endpoint`: the name of the model endpoint in dev
+    > `model`: the model name

-2. Create an automated unit test task that will be triggered by pushing the code to your development/feature branch.
+3. Create an automated unit test task that will be triggered by pushing the code to your development/feature branch.
 Let's use the ```Feature_Engineering``` module as the automated unit test to run to make sure the module performs correctly.

     > Action Items: Update the `yc_training_unit_test.yml` file with your secret credentials.
 Replace the resource group, workspace and location with your specific details.
     > - Locate the file named `yc_training_unit_test.yml` in the `.github/workflows` folder